Geographical distance

-Geographical distance or geodetic distance is the distance measured along the surface of the Earth, or the shortest arch length.
+Geographical distance or geodetic distance is the distance measured along the surface of the Earth, or the shortest arc length.

 The formulae in this article calculate distances between points which are defined by geographical coordinates in terms of latitude and longitude.
 This distance is an element in solving the second (inverse) geodetic problem.

 Introduction

 Calculating the distance between geographical coordinates is based on some level of abstraction; it does not provide an exact distance, which is unattainable if one attempted to account for every irregularity in the surface of the Earth.
 Common abstractions for the surface between two geographic points are: